lwly-jpg/find-a-film/README.md

 - Too much information
 - Clunky design

-👍 This app was built by the team to:
+👍 This app was built by the team to create a:

-- Create a better user experience
+- Better user experience
-- A site we would be happy to use
+- Site we would be happy to use

 ## How the product was built

 The team were distributed across the UK with varying availabilty.
-We remained organised by utilising these strategies:
+We managed our project with:

-- `MVP` focused to meet user stories
+- An `MVP` focused to meet user stories
-- User Story Mapping on `Miro`
+- User story mapping on `Miro`
-- Feature Tickets via `Trello`
+- Feature tickets via `Trello`
 - Team communication via `Slack`
 - `Slack bots` for `GitHub Pull Requests`

-Technologies used:
+Technologies & Tools:

-- `Figma`: For sharing designs
 - `React`: For a modern build
-- `Typescript`: To improve error checking with Types
+- `TypeScript`: To improve error checking with Types
+- `Figma`: For mocking up the UI and sharing designs

 ## 📅 Product Timeline

 ### 🚀 Version 1

 - MVP achieved
-- Searchbar
+- Search bar
 - Sorting
 - Complete styling
-- Dedicated film page
+- Dedicated film page, with basic film info and streaming providers

 **⏯️ Video run-through**